whitneyburton/portfolios/students/1602/ashwin-rao/20160616-ashwin-rao-m3.markdown

 ## Community

 * led Hamilton posse

+I didn't have a great experience with this posse.
+There wasn't much interest or commitment from the group, so it often felt like either I had to do everything or nothing would get done.
+This isn't in itself a problem, but our focus was React Native - a framework I didn't and don't really understand at all.
+As a result, besides working through a React Native tutorial and becoming slightly more familiar with the xcode developer suite of tools, I didn't achieve much.

+However, I did learn a lot about how to lead and organize a posse effectively.
+As a result, I think the clojure posse I'm starting next mod will be much more effective.

 * led Microposse 6, and regularly met with mod 1 students for pairing sessions
 * prework guide for Brendan Dillon
 * Lightning Talk - *Intro to Tech Employment Contracts*, May 20